BlueRival/daemonix/README.md

 daemonix
 ===

-Daemonix is a tool for deploying and managing NodeJS systems as a daemon in Linux/Unix environments.
+Daemonix is an awesome tool for managing NodeJS processes/clusters as a daemon in Linux/Unix environments.

-Were are targeting Ubuntu 12.04+ for our initial release but other distros will come online eventually.
 No, we will never try to make this work for Windows in any way shape or form.

 Pronunciation: day-mon-icks

+## Version 3.0.0
+This is a big re-write to the interface of the Deamonix process management component, and a complete removal of the Deamonix CLI tool for deploying processes.
+See the CLI section below for reasoning behind removing the CLI tool.

 Basic Usage
 ===